BrianJ1224/increasing_pilots/README.md

 With the mandatory retirmemnt age of airline pilots being 65 years old, a lot of airline pilots are reaching the mandatory retirment age.
 According to CNBC, there will be a demand for 800,000 new airline pilots over the next 20 years.
 Ex-CEO of Boeing, Dennis Muilenburg, says that "the global pilot shortage will be one of the biggest challenges facing the airline industry.

 Airlines have tried to help train new pilots by creating Cadet Programs.
 The marketing team in our company wants to market cadet programs to people interetsed in aviation.
 To predict accurately which group they should market to, the marketing team wants to see from certain posts which category a user might belong to, Technology or Flying, and market to them.
-By marketing to a group that has an interest in flying, the marketing team will be able to reach people interested in aviation and expose them to this program, with the ultimate goal of having them sign up for cadet programs to reduce help employ pilots at an airline.
+These two groups were chosen as they both have potential interests at becoming pilots.
+Different ads will be used to market to them in order to expose them to the cadet program.
+The ultimate goal of having them sign up for cadet programs to reduce help employ pilots at an airline.

 ## Executive Summary